-If your child has heavy urinary incontinence, children’s diapers, also known as baby diapers, are a good option for daytime and nighttime use.
+If your child has heavy urinary incontinence, children’s diapers may be a good option.
 Diapers are often highly absorbent, and they’re easy to make quick changes too.

-Youth booster pads fit inside your child’s training pants, pull-on disposable underwear, or diapers.
-They work by boosting the absorbency of these other incontinence products, which may be a cost-effective option since booster pads can help extend the wear-time of your child’s diapers or training pants.
+Youth booster pads work by boosting the absorbency of other incontinence products, such as diapers or training pants.
+Plus, this may be a cost-effective option since booster pads may help extend wear-time.

-In addition, if your child frequently experiences nighttime bedwetting, incontinence underpads, which are sometimes called chux, are a good product to have.
-Underpads are a thin, absorbent incontinence product that lays flat underneath your child in their bed or car seat.
-You can use an underpad anywhere your child sits or sleeps as backup security against leaks.
+In addition, if your child frequently experiences nighttime bedwetting, incontinence underpads (chux) may be a good product for you.
+Underpads are a thin, absorbent incontinence product that lays flat underneath your child in their bed or car seat as backup security against leaks.

 Where to Buy Incontinence Products for Children with Autism